15 Artistic & Unique Wedding Photography Poses

 1. Old Hollywood style:

 This is one of the enduring looks of the most beautiful and elegantly traditional wedding photography poses.
-To show off the designs of the back of the bride’s dress, the groom stands facing the bride back to the camera.
+For the wedding photographer to show off the designs of the back of the bride’s dress, the groom stands facing the bride back to the camera.
 Bringing up the arm of the bride to gently stroke his head.
 The body language is subtle yet formal.
-Both the bride and groom reveal their personalities in this pose, making this picture seem timeless.
+This couple pose will reveal their personalities in this pose, making this picture seem timeless.

 2. Her blindfolding him: